-If you need more information about government loans, grants and bursaries, visit studentaid.alberta.ca/resources/resources-forstudents/understanding-your-student-loan/
+If you need more information about government loans and grants, visit https://studentaid.alberta.ca/student-aid-funding-guide/loans-and-grants-funding-guide/

 INTERNATIONAL STUDENTS

 Students who are citizens of countries other than Canada and who have been accepted at St. Mary's University on a study permit are not eligible for Canadian federal or provincial financial assistance.
 Applicants from other countries who require aid should contact officials of their own governments to determine if they qualify for aid.